-LINES OF THE PREFERENCE OF TERMINE Acceptable Unacceptable (Subject to change and continuing (Dehumanizing/Offensive) debate) He had polio He was afflicted with, victim of, stricken with or suffers from polio He has arthritis He is arthritic A person who has had a disability since Birth defect birth, a congenital disability A person who uses a wheelchair, a Confined to a wheelchair / wheelchair wheelchair user bound She has a disability She is crippled She has cerebral palsy She is cerebral palsied, spastic A person who has a disability, people with Disabled person, disabled people disabilities A person who has a speech disability, or is Dumb, deaf mute, dummy (Implies an hard of hearing, or is deaf intellectual impairment occurs with a hearing loss or a speech impairment) A person who has a spinal curvature A hunchback or a humpback People with disabilities, Disability The Disabled community Seizure Fit Older people with disabilities Frail He has a mental illness.
+Acceptable Unacceptable (Subject to change and continuing (Dehumanizing/Offensive) debate) He had polio He was afflicted with, victim of, stricken with or suffers from polio He has arthritis He is arthritic A person who has had a disability since Birth defect birth, a congenital disability A person who uses a wheelchair, a Confined to a wheelchair / wheelchair wheelchair user bound She is crippled She has a disability She is cerebral palsied, spastic She has cerebral palsy A person who has a disability, people Disabled person, disabled people with disabilities A person who has a speech disability, or Dumb, deaf mute, dummy (Implies an is hard of hearing, or is deaf intellectual impairment occurs with a hearing loss or a speech impairment) A person who has a spinal curvature A hunchback or a humpback People with disabilities, Disability The Disabled community Fit Seizure Older people with disabilities Frail He has a mental illness.
 He has an He is chronically mentally ill, a nut, crazy, emotional disability.
 He has a psychiatric idiot, imbecile, moron disability.
-People of short stature Midget, dwarf, little people A person without speech or a person who Mute has a speech impairment A person without a disability as compared Normal person, whole person, healthy to a person with a disability person, able-bodied person as compared to a person with a disability to a disabled person She lives with a disability Overcame her disability Use only when a person is actively being Stroke patient, multiple sclerosis patient seen or treated by a health care provider Ottoke patient, multiple scierosis patient A person who has a developmental Retard, retardate, retarded, disability or has mental retardation feebleminded Sick Use only when a person is actually ill SICK
+People of short stature Midget, dwarf, little people A person without speech or a Mute person who has a speech impairment A person without a disability as Normal person, whole person, healthy a disabled person person, able-bodied person as compared to compared to a person with a disability

+She lives with a disability

+Use only when a person is actively being seen or treated by a health care provider

+A person who has a developmental disability or has mental retardation Use only when a person is actually ill